eifertc/quicly-dgram/README.md

 The two plugins quiclysink and quiclysrc can be used like any other gstreamer plugins.
 If they are not installed, the GST_PLUGIN_PATH variable has to be set to the directory containing them (build/libgst).

-The executable quicly_stream is a gstreamer application providing a pipline for streaming video over quic.
+The executable quicly_stream is a gstreamer application providing a pipline for streaming RTP video over Quic or UDP with various options for congestion control.

 Use
 ```
 ./quicly_stream --help
 ```
 for further options

+The use of Rmcat scream congestion control requires a seperate repository found here: https://github.com/Banaschar/scream